 By now, many of us (and mental health professionals, too) acknowledge that seasonal depression is a very real thing.
-And although it feels like we’ve had more warm than cool days in certain parts of the country this year, cold weather and an end to Daylight Saving Time are imminent.
-Shorter, sunless days and freezing temps can make anybody feel down in the dumps, but people who are affected by seasonal depression, also known as seasonal affective disorder (SAD), can experience symptoms beyond just the regular ol’ winter blues.
+And although it feels like we’ve had more warm than cool days in certain parts of the country this year, we still have plenty of winter and gray spring days ahead.
+Sunless days and freezing temps can make anybody feel down in the dumps, but people who are affected by seasonal depression, also known as seasonal affective disorder (SAD), can experience symptoms beyond just the regular ol’ winter blues.

 There’s a reason that most sufferers of seasonal depression begin feeling low in the fall and winter, and it’s caused by more than gross weather.
 Shorter days and less sunlight in the winter can trigger a biochemical imbalance in the brain.

 One possible solution is to buy a seasonal depression lamp specifically designed to help treat SAD.
 Licensed clinical social worker and therapist Ashley Smith, who has been treating adults and teens with SAD and other mood disorders for 10 years, recommends the Verilux HappyLight Liberty 5K Natural Spectrum Energy Lamp.

 The Mayo Clinic suggests using light therapy first thing in the morning for about 20 to 30 minutes without looking directly at the light source; doing so may help improve mood and focus that’s been lessened by SAD.

 Adaptogenic herbs and compounds found naturally in good-for-you foods offer a more holistic approach to treating seasonal depression, according to some experts.